 2 – 3″ x 4″ x 8′ pieces of wood ripped in half for the decorative box top

-Optional: 4×4′ chicken wire for the bottom of the box (to prevent animals from tunneling under the box)
+4×4′ chicken wire (click here to buy on Amazon) for the bottom of the box.
+This is used to prevent animals from tunneling under the box.

 A few notes:

 Cutting the corrugated metal was definitely the toughest part.
 You’ll need two people to do it, and safety glasses are a must.
-We purchased a blade for the skill saw specifically used for cutting metal.
+We purchased a blade for the skill saw (click here to buy on Amazon) specifically used for cutting metal.

 These aren’t the most cost effective boxes you can make, but they’re beautiful!
 Each box cost us approximately $100.
 You can use different wood to get the price down.